-The Consultant Team has been involved in the Rhode Island oversight, program design and implementation process since it was hired early in 2008.
+The Consultant Team has been involved in the Rhode Island oversight, program design, and implementation process since it was hired early in 2008.
 The Consultant Team:

-- Helped draft the Standards for Least Cost Procurement proposed by the EERMC in 2008 and the revision to the Least Cost Procurement Standards and System Reliability Procurement Standards in 2011, both of which were approved by the Commission - Provided oversight of the Opportunity Report process in both Phase I and in Phase II
+- Helped draft the Standards for Least Cost Procurement proposed by the EERMC in 2008 and the revision to the Least Cost Procurement Standards and System Reliability Procurement Standards in 2011, both of which were approved by the Commission; - Oversaw the development of Phase I and II of The Opportunity for Energy Efficiency that is Cheaper than Supply report; - Contributed to the development and review of EEPP filings by National Grid for 2009, 2010, 2011, 2012, and 2013. - Analyzed the cost-effectiveness of the annual EEPP filings in 2009, 2010, 2011, and 2012. - Documented the findings of the cost-effectiveness of the 2011 and 2012 EEPP filings for the PUC on behalf of the EERMC.

-- Contributed to the development of, and reviewed annual EEPP filings by National Grid for 2009, 2010, 2011, and 2012 - Analyzed the cost-effectiveness of the 2011 EEPP and documented those findings for the PUC on behalf of the EERMC. - Contributed to the development, and reviewed the cost-effectiveness, of National Grid's 2012-2014 Energy Efficiency Procurement Plan - Documented the finding of cost-effectiveness of the 2012-2014 Energy Efficiency Procurement Plan for the PUC on behalf of the EERMC.
+- Contributed to the development and review of National Grid's 2012-2014 Energy Efficiency Procurement Plan; - Analyzed the cost-effectiveness of the 2012-2014 Energy Efficiency Procurement Plan and documented those findings for the PUC on behalf of the EERMC; - Developed the Natural Gas Opportunity Report for the EERMC and identified new natural gas (and other delivered fossil fuel) energy efficiency technologies and strategies.
+This report was presented to the EERMC in July, 2012.

-This strong familiarity with the Rhode Island policy, planning, implementation, and evaluation experience provides a high level of assurance that practice in Rhode Island is consistent with regional and national best practices in Energy Efficiency Least Cost Procurement.
+This strong familiarity with the Rhode Island policy, planning, implementation, and evaluation experience provides a high level of assurance that practices in Rhode Island are consistent with regional and national best practices in Energy Efficiency Least Cost Procurement.3